 Catharine’s wedding day arrived on the eighth of October.
 It had been unusually warm for October, so all of the mullioned windows in the drawing rooms and great hall had been left open.
 The grey and austere stone great hall had been decorated with white roses and orange blossoms.
 Garlands were wrapped around the banister of the exquisite staircase which lead up to the minstrel’s gallery.
 All of the family portraits and had been carefully dusted.
 The large doors which lead into the library were blocked by a buffet table for refreshments.

 The wedding was an important event in Rouen.
-The Chevalier d’Aubrey’s beautiful eldest daughter was marrying the handsome Georges Thomas and everyone loves a fairy tale.
+The Baron d’Aubrey’s beautiful eldest daughter was marrying the handsome Georges Thomas and everyone loves a fairy tale.

 After the ceremony at St. Ouen, the guests returned to the chateau for the reception.
 Catharine and her new husband had stood with their parents in the great hall receiving congratulations from the guests.